Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This condition gets its name from two doctors: Dr. Bart Loeys and Dr. Hal Dietz.
-They first identified the distinct syndrome – and the gene mutations that cause it – in 2005.
-Before this discovery, healthcare providers attributed symptoms to Marfan syndrome.
-This connective tissue disease affects the body in similar ways.
+Loeys-Dietz syndrome gets its name from two doctors who first identified the syndrome in 2005.
+Before this discovery, healthcare providers misdiagnosed it as Marfan syndrome.
+This is another connective tissue disease that affects your body in similar ways.

 Symptoms and Causes